lhartley870/battleship-wars/README.md

 The player and computer each have 5 ships of 2 spaces long on their boards.
 The player's ships are revealed on the player's board; the computer's ships are concealed on its board.
 The board spaces occupied by player's ships are represented by the letter 'S' which is coloured green.
 The ships are randomly placed either horizontally or vertically, never diagonally.
 The player is also informed that two ships will not be placed directly next to each other either horizontally or vertically on the board.

 The player goes first and guesses a coordinate on the board e.g. 1A.
 The computer then takes a guess.
-If a guess is a hit then a red '*' symbol appears at the relevant board space and the player or computer (as applicable) receives 1 point.
-A miss is represented by a yellow '0' on the board and receives 0 points.
+If a guess is a hit, then a red '*' symbol appears at the relevant board space and the player or computer (as applicable) receives 1 point.
+A miss is represented by a yellow '0' on the relevant board and receives 0 points.

 The player and computer continue to take turns making guesses until one of them sinks all 5 of the other player's battleships, reaching a score of 10 and winning the game.
 If both the computer and the player reach a score of 10 during the last round of the game, the game is a draw.